samufuentes/kano-konnect/README.rst

 There are examples of the configuration of the services in the folder "production_files".
 They use default values that you might want to adapt to your needs.

-The script is not doing anything with the statics or with the DB.
-You need to add those to the configuration.

-The Django settings are in DEBUG mode.
+The Django settings are in DEBUG mode for the moment.
 Don't run in this mode in production.

 Auto-deploy
 ~~~~~~~~~~~